How to Use the CLEAN Function in Excel – 10 Examples

 C5 is the Imported Marks.

-CLEAN will remove the unnecessary part of the data (but convert the data to text) and then, VALUE will convert the text strings into numbers.
+CLEAN will remove unnecessary data (but convert it to text) and VALUE will convert the text strings into numbers.

 averaging values